The Zika Virus: How To Protect Yourself

 - Use insect repellant.
 If traveling abroad, buy repellant before you depart.
 It may not be readily available at your destination.

 - Wear long-sleeved tops and long pants to minimize exposed skin.

 - Use air conditioning or window and door screens to keep mosquitoes out.

-- Stay indoors during peak feeding time for mosquitoes—dawn, dusk and early evening.
+- Stay indoors during peak feeding time for mosquitoes—dawn, dusk, and early evening.

 - Visit the CDC website for the latest information about Zika.

 For safe, effective mosquito control, call Tuxedo Mosquito Control, the leading mosquito control company in the Atlanta area.
-Our family-operated business uses biodegradable pyrethrum-based insecticides, which leave no dangerous residue like synthetic compounds can.
+Our family-operated business uses biodegradable pyrethrum-based insecticides, which leave no dangerous residue as synthetic compounds can.